GuilinDev/peerReviewAlgo/bq.md

 ## Diffcult BQ

-### 1. Most/challenging/proud porject, Biggest Accoumplishment (主要考察是一个meet expections的人还是exceed expections的人)
+### 1. Most/challenging/unlike/proud porject, Biggest Accoumplishment (主要考察是一个meet expections的人还是exceed expections的人)

-**Situation**：About two years ago when I workd as a software engineer at Exxx, I started leading a project which is about network monitoring system.
+**Situation**：About two years ago when I workd as a software engineer at Exxx, I started a project which was about network monitoring system.
 It requires me to build real-time monitoring tool for telecommunication network for both cloud-native and legacy systems and I need to implement all the new features on my own.
 I hadn’t done too much related to docker and kubernetes before.
 And It also requires me to build Kafka clusters for the service.
 I haven’t developed any Kafka before either.

-**Task**：The time is not unlimited, and I had to make sure the project could be delivered in time and under budget.
+**Task**：The time was limited, and I had to make sure the project could be delivered in time and under budget for new cloud native and legacy system (That's why I don't like the project because of the multi environments and responsibilities were not very clear - time to show ownership).

-**Approach**：So I started to devote more time on the project, even my private time.
+**Approach**：I started to devote more time on the project, even my private time.
 I googled a lot of real world implementations related to kafka, like zookeeper connect, number of replications, suitable log retention time, and so on.
 When I came up with some ideas, I would discuss with my leader to make sure the plan is feasible.
 And then I learnt docker as quick as possible so that I can design and implement the service through container on time.

 **Result**：Finally, all the new features have been implemented on time and we received positive feedbacks from the PM and customers, since the traffic throughtput was exceeded their excepections.
 So through this process, I learnt that it is so important to be curious and keep learning, the more I read and learn, the more problems I can solve.
 The feeling of ownership is really really important, the product is just like your own child.
 So “I don’t know how to do it” will never be the excuse.